Suck.com: Archive email newsletter

 During the autumn of 2015, software developer Mark MacDonald began serializing the website's archive in an email newsletter, which is sent on a daily basis 20 years to the day after its original publication on Suck.com.

 Style

 From the beginning, site founders Anuff and Steadman created daily comically cynical commentary with a self-obsessed and satiric theme.
 The writing was accentuated by the art of cartoonist Terry Colon.
-In addition to Colon's distinctive artwork, the website also had many features common to its articles.
+In addition to Colon's distinctive artwork, the website had many features common to its articles.
 The main text of each article was restricted to a table only 200 pixels wide.
-Most articles featured links within the flow of the content rather than as in labeled footnotes or references, which was less common then than it would become a few years later.
+Most articles featured links within the flow of the content rather than as in labeled footnotes or references, which was less common than it would become a few years later.

 Recognition

 Suck.com was nominated for Webby Awards in both 1997 (Books and Magazines category) and 1999 (Humor category).